 But if you're a paid-up member of the Cult of Razer, then you've probably drunk all the Chroma RGB Kool-Aid and will be champing at the bit to get that from your motherboard too.

 Read our full ASRock B550 Taichi Razer Edition review.

 The gaming frame rates of the MSI B550 Mortar put it above the rest of the B550 crew we've tested so far, and indeed its straight CPU performance puts it up there with some of the best X570s.
-That bodes well if you're looking for an affordable home for your AMD Zen 3 CPU of the future; this B550 has a great chance to ensure it performs to its fullest stock-clocked potential without breaking the bank.
+That bodes well if you're looking for an affordable home for your AMD Zen 3 CPU; this B550 has a great chance to ensure it performs to its fullest stock-clocked potential without breaking the bank.

 The geared aesthetic of ASRock's premium Taichi motherboards makes this the best-looking of all the B550 boards we've checked out, though that premium nature does make it also the most expensive.
-Indeed it's priced higher than the ASRock X570 Taichi, which makes this a difficult recommendation until the almost inevitable price correction will surely happen over time.
+Indeed it's priced higher than the ASRock X570 Taichi, making this a difficult recommendation until the almost inevitable price correction will certainly happen over time.

 It's also incredibly well-built, with a metal structure that makes it one of the most robust B550 motherboards around.
 But yeah, it's tough to look at that price and feel this second-tier chipset is where you want to put your Ryzen money.

 Clocking in at around $70, the Asrock B550M-HDV sits far more comfortably with the B550 as a value proposition than most.
 It doesn't try to hide that it's a budget board either, with its limited feature set and its absence of heat spreaders—this is a motherboard for anyone that needs the bare minimum, and we don't mean that in a bad way.
 If you want to build a Ryzen system on a tight budget, you could do a lot worse.